-We listen at a rate of 125-250 words per minute but think at 1,000-3,000 words per minute.
-But hands up if you have ever read an email while on a call to a customer?
-Or noticed your next appointment arrive ten minutes early, making you lose track and panic, forgetting all about the person right in front of you?
+Hands up if you have ever read an email while on a call to a customer; or noticed your next appointment arrive ten minutes early, making you lose track and panic, forgetting all about the person right in front of you?

 Most of us think that listening is a passive skill.
 As such, we feel an urge to jump in and tell our story, lead the conversation, and push the benefits of our products and services.
 But in reality, our minds are racing ahead and planning what to say in return.
 Of course, this means that you can miss important things that a customer is saying.

 Make listening your superpower!